alexcalaca/technical-articles-alexandrecalaca/clguzmp3o000309mmemm0g85y.md

 ### Introduction

-This article `Don't Let Slow Specs Slow You Down: How to Identify them` is the first part of a series dedicated to talk about rspec tests.
-The next article is going to be `Don't Let Slow Specs Slow You Down: How to Identify and Optimize Your RSpec Tests`.
+This article `Don't Let Slow Specs Slow You Down: How to Identify them [Part I]` is the first part of a series dedicated to talk about rspec tests.
+The next article is going to be `Don't Let Slow Specs Slow You Down: How to Identify them [Part II].`

 ---